 Despite living in the world’s fifth biggest economy, people are still living with no place to call their home in this country.
 This injustice must end.

-But until you can tackle a problem, you must first learn the scale of the issue.
+But before you can tackle a problem, you must first learn the scale of the issue.
 That’s why it is vital that we know the facts and figures about homelessness.